The xCDL Build Process

 The component framework does not define the structure of the build tree, and this may vary between build systems.
 It can be assumed that each package in the configuration will have its own folder in the build tree, and that this folder will be used for storing the package's object files and as the current folder for any build steps for that package.
 This avoids problems when custom build steps from different packages generate intermediate files which happen to have the same name.

-The build tree is created and the headers are generated in a single separate workflow step (via xcdl setup
+The build tree is created and the headers are generated in a single

-); after this multiple build steps can be performed in the build tree; between them the application source code can be changed, but not the configuration.
+steps can be performed in the build tree; between them the application

 Configuration Header File Generation

-directives.
-Package source code can then #include
+#define directives.
+Package source code can then #include the

-the appropriate header files and use #if
+appropriate header files and use #if, #ifdef and #ifndef

-directives to adapt accordingly.
-In this way configuration options can be used to enable or disable entire functions within a source file or just a single line, whichever is appropriate.
+be used to enable or disable entire functions within a source file or

-The configuration header files end up in a folder in the build tree, usually install
+The configuration header files end up in a folder in the build tree,

-.
-It is up to the component authors how many files are generated, and how definition are split between components.
+generated, and how definitions are split between components.

 The header files are generated when creating the build tree, which needs to happen after every change to the configuration.